Cultivation Field – 2012

 Cultivation Field Catalogue

 If you would like a printed copy of the Cultivation Field 2012 Exhibition catalogue, then please request using the form on our contact page.
-The catalogue is printed on recycled paper using vegetable based inks and costs £10 which includes postage.
+The catalogue is printed on recycled paper using vegetable based inks and costs £10 plus postage.